joplin/web-app/README.md

 ### Where is my data stored?

 Like Joplin Mobile, Joplin Web is local-first.
 Notes and attachments are stored locally on your computer, but can optionally be synced with one of the supported sync targets.
-As a result, after an initial setup, Joplin Web should work without an internet connection.
+As a result, Joplin Web can be used offline.

 ### What browsers does it support?